Term of the Moment

 A Promo for Decentralization

-Although a lot of reaction to this debacle was "I told you all crypto was a fraud," FTX is actually the classic case for using cryptocurrency in the first place, but only in its true "decentralized" architecture.
-Although blockchains are by nature decentralized, a centralized exchange (CeX) such as FTX has complete custody of the funds.
-The exchange has to be trusted without government regulation.
-Right after the FTX calamity, billions were withdrawn from other centralized exchanges such as Binance and Coinbase within days.
+Although a lot of reaction to this debacle was "I told you crypto was a fraud," FTX is actually the classic case for using cryptocurrency in the first place, but only in a "decentralized" manner.
+Although blockchains are by nature decentralized, a centralized exchange (CeX) such as FTX has complete custody of the funds and has to be trusted.
+Days after the FTX calamity, billions were withdrawn from other centralized exchanges such as Binance and Coinbase.

-In contrast, when people use a decentralized exchange (DeX), they maintain access to their assets from their wallets (see crypto wallet).
-However, because people must take the step of backing up and securing their secret keys, plus the fact that crypto wallets often have a complicated user interface, many crypto investors prefer a centralized exchange (CeX).
+When people use a decentralized exchange (DeX), they must access their assets from their own crypto wallets (see crypto wallet).
+However, because people must back up and secure their secret keys, plus the fact that many of the first crypto wallets had just about the worst user interface imaginable, crypto investors often use a centralized exchange (CeX) where they can view their assets like they do on their Wells Fargo and Fidelity portals.
 See crypto exchange, decentralized exchange and DeFi.